cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

 Step 1: Create the model and component items
 ============================================
 Following the same procedures as in previous tutorials, our first step is to create new model and component instances.
-We haven't encountered it yet, but the real power of modelling comes from our ability to use and reuse different items, combining them into more and more complicated situations.
-In this case, we're going to create a component which represents a generic gated ion channel; it will be reused later on to represent channels for sodium and potassium in neuron models, or calcium in a cardiac model.
+In this case, we're going to create a component which represents a generic gated ion channel; variations of this gate will be used later on to represent channels for sodium and potassium in neuron models, or calcium in a cardiac model.
 There's an introduction to the biological and mathematical theory behind this particular model in :ref:`Understanding the Hodgkin-Huxley model<hh_background>`.

 .. container:: dothis